Milo Yiannopoulos: Tours

 In November 2017, Yiannopoulos began a tour of Australia, visiting Sydney, Melbourne, Gold Coast, Adelaide and Perth.
-During the Adelaide show, Yiannopoulos stirred controversy by projecting an unflattering photo of the feminist writer Clementine Ford, taken when she was a teenager, with the words "UNFUCKABLE" superimposed over the top.
+During the Adelaide show, Yiannopoulos stirred controversy by projecting an unflattering photo of the feminist writer Clementine Ford, taken when she was a teenager, with the word 'UNFUCKABLE' superimposed over the top.
 During events in Melbourne, he again stirred controversy when he described Australian Aboriginal art as "crap" and "really shit".
-There was violence outside his Melbourne events as protesters from the left-aligned Campaign Against Racism and Fascism and right-wing True Blue Crew clashed.
 Seven people were arrested after clashing with police and outside the venue for Yiannopoulos's Sydney event.
 Yiannopoulos claimed the violence was caused by "the left, showing up, being violent to stop freedom of speech".
+There was also violence outside his Melbourne events as protesters from the left-aligned Campaign Against Racism and Fascism and right-wing True Blue Crew clashed, eventually triggering a response by riot police, who used pepper spray to control the crowd.
+Victoria Police subsequently issued tour organisers a bill for $50,000 for the extra police resources deployed at the event, a move promoter Damien Costas labelled as "political grandstanding".

 Books

 Yiannopoulos published two poetry books under the name Milo Andreas Wagner.
 His 2007 release Eskimo Papoose was later scrutinised for re-using lines from pop music and television without attribution, to which he replied that it was done deliberately and that the work was satirical.